Tur\'an density of stars in uniformly dense hypergraphs: Introduction

-Unlike most results in the area, the proofs of~\cref{thm:main-1} and~\cref{thm:main-2} do not rely on the hypergraph regularity lemma or on reduced hypergraphs.
-Instead, we employ a recently introduced framework due to Lamaison~\cite{Ander24}, which is based on \emph{palette constructions} for determining the $\VVV$-uniform and $\VE$-uniform Tur\'an densities.
-In the next section, we collect the necessary notation and known tools, needed for our proofs.
-In the same section, we reduce~\cref{thm:main-1} and~\cref{thm:main-2} to a key lemma (see~\cref{lem:palette}), whose proof is presented in Section~3.
-The proof of this key lemma relies on a result concerning digraphs (see~\cref{lem:Tk-free-digraph}), whose proof is given in Section~4.
-Finally, we conclude with some remarks and conjectures in Section~5.
+Unlike most results in the area, the proof of~\cref{thm:main-1} does not rely on the hypergraph regularity lemma or on reduced hypergraphs.
+Instead, we employ a recently introduced framework due to Lamaison~\cite{Ander24}, which is based on \emph{palette constructions} for determining the $\VVV$-uniform Tur\'an density.
+In the next section we collect the necessary notation and tools, recall the palette construction giving the lower bound in~\eqref{eq:stars}, and reduce~\cref{thm:main-1} to an upper bound for palettes.
+In~\cref{section:proof-main} we prove this palette upper bound.
+The argument splits into the range $k\ge 11$ and the exceptional cases $k\in\{9,10\}$; in both ranges the main input is a local analytic majorant whose proof is deferred to~\cref{section:majorant-proofs}.
+Finally,~\cref{section:concluding} concludes with remarks and a conjecture.